 The Perro de Presa Canario is naturally protective and suspicious of strangers, so it makes a good guard dog.
 It is essential to be careful with this breed around cats and other pets because it has a high prey drive and solid territorial instincts.

 They require a good deal of commitment and patience, and trainers will need to assert their dominance and not tolerate any bad behavior.
 Training of the Presa Canarios requires a firm and consistent method.
 He can be challenging to train as the breed can be willful and dominant.

 Perro de Presa Canario Health & Problems

 All dogs have the potential to develop genetic health problems, just as all people have the potential to inherit a particular disease.
-One of the biggest concerns facing Perro de Presa Canario breeders is hip dysplasia, a hereditary condition that affects many large dog breeds.
-The breed may also be prone to gastric torsion/bloat, and anterior cruciate ligament tears.
-Ask the breeder to show evidence that a puppy’s parents have hips that have been rated as fair, good or excellent by the Orthopedic Foundation for Animals.
+One of Perro de Presa Canario breeders’ most significant concerns is hip dysplasia, a hereditary condition that affects many large dog breeds.
+The breed may also be prone to gastric torsion/bloat and anterior cruciate ligament tears.
+Ask the breeder to show evidence that a puppy’s parents have hips rated as fair, reasonable, or excellent by the Orthopedic Foundation for Animals.

 Perro De Presa Canario pups should probably be given excellent-quality, name brand puppy food.
 Premium-quality dry dog food ensures balanced nutrition for grown Perro de Presa Canario and can mix with canned food, broth, or water.

 Feeding a dog fruit and vegetables is sort of a “hit or miss” as not every Presa will eat fruit or vegetables.
 A simple trial and error experiment will help you find out what kinds of fruits or vegetables your dog likes.

 - Perro De Presa Canario puppies between eight and 12 weeks old need four bowls of food in a day.